Calendar of Free Activities

 BOUVARD COAST CARE GROUP’S MEGA PLANTING EVENT

-Help the BCCG members to plant 1200 plants to restore an area of dune.
-Meet at Tims Thicket beach carpark
+Help the BCCG members to plant 1200 plants to restore the dunes.
+Meet at Tims Thicket beach carpark.

 Participants will be ferried to the site by 4WD.
 Wear long trousers, closed in shoes and gloves, and bring a trowel.
 Some stick planters are available for those with rum backs!
 Mega sausage sizzle to finish.